K-Decompositions and 3d Gauge Theories

-A summary of the systematic rules used to obtain a 3d gauge theory in class $\CR$ from the symplectic gluing data $(g,\sigma)$ of an octahedral decomposition is given in Appendix \ref{app:symp}.
+A summary of the systematic rules used to obtain a 3d gauge theory in class $\CR$ from the symplectic gluing data $(g,\sigma)$ of an octahedral decomposition (assuming the Symplectic Gluing Conjecture \ref{conj:symp}) is given in Appendix \ref{app:symp}.
 We use these rules implicitly to derive gauge theories below, but focus the discussion on more intuitive aspects of the geometry-physics correspondence.